 After honing her craft in market research, Sandrine Daunar, our Research Director for Liquors and Spirits brands, transitioned from large consumer goods in Switzerland to exceptional spirits to work with us Paris.
 From breakfast cereals to cocktail beverages, her sharp analytical skills helped her make the switch to liquors and spirits.
 Based in our Paris headquarters since 2016, she’s our in-house reporter of sorts on clients’ behaviors and expectations, trends and the latest innovations in the spirits business.

 Research Director: brands, clients and market analysis to adopt best practices

 What is your mission as Research Director for Liquor and Spirits Brands?

 I seek to understand brands and their current and potential clients.
-My role is to provide guidance on all things accompanying the life of a brand—such as, product launches or a new campaign.
+My role is to provide guidance on all things accompanying the life of a brand — such as product launches or a new campaign.
 I’m always striving to offer the best insights to help our brands grow.
-Another important area is continuous improvement for my team: to make sure we partner with strong agencies who share our values and leverage the latest tools and research techniques.
+Another important area is continuous improvement for my team.
+I make sure we partner with agencies that share our values and leverage the latest tools and research techniques.

 What does your role entail?